federatedplatforms/FEDeRATED-BDI/docs/testing.md

 /datapull/retrieve/{uuid}
 ```

 The previous examples are meant to showcase the main features in their basic form.
-The BDI can be further developed to increase the complexity of such features – for instance creating a more complex distribution algorithm or a more secure data pull where the receiving node applies some kind of access control policy.
+The FEDeRATED Node can be further developed to increase the complexity of such features – for instance creating a more complex distribution algorithm or a more secure data pull where the receiving node applies some kind of access control policy.